Welcome to the Inclusion Hub!

 What we do

-Increase Community Participation in Newcomer Integration
+Increasing Community Participation in Newcomer Integration

 Integration is a two-way process that involves commitment by immigrants and refugees to adapt to life in Canada, and by Canadians to welcome new people and cultures.
 When the community participates in welcoming newcomers, newcomers can more quickly and smoothly become contributing members.

-Build a Welcoming Community to Help Attract and Retain Newcomers
+Building a Welcoming Community to Help Attract and Retain Newcomers

 Creating communities that are welcoming, inclusive, and provide opportunities to make our communities an attractive location to live.
 Attracting diverse people will bring innovation and a vibrant workforce.

-Conduct Community Based Research and Planning
+Conducting Community Based Research and Planning

 By conducting community-based research and planning, we can identify gaps in our community and then ensure programs and networks are in place to support newcomers where needed.

-Celebrate Newcomers and Their Contributions to our Community
+Celebrating Newcomers and Their Contributions to our Community

 Fostering positive attitudes about all people in our community will create an environment that feels welcoming.
 Let’s celebrate our community!